Situational depression. I mulled those words over. I knew I had been unhappy for a long time and felt little joy, but was it really depression?

 - Doing anything to reduce stress without just isolating yourself

 Best of Luck on Your Journey, It's Not Easy

-You may also want to check out our happiness journal, which you can use to get into the habit of focusing on the positive each day.
+You may also want to check out the happiness journal I used to keep myself on track, which you can use to get into the habit of focusing on the positive each day.
 Best of luck on your journey, it's not an easy one, but there have been plenty who made it through this!